synopkg/eslint-plugin-arrow-functions/README.md

 When `true`, only `function` declarations which _only_ contain a return statement will be converted.
 Functions containing block statements will be ignored.

 > This option works well in conjunction with ESLint's built-in [arrow-body-style](http://eslint.org/docs/rules/arrow-body-style) set to `as-needed`.

+### `handleEdgeCases`

+When `true`, the rule will handle additional edge cases such as functions with complex return statements or functions that use `this`, `arguments`, or `new.target`.

+### `betterAutoFix`

+When `true`, the rule will provide better auto-fix suggestions for functions that can be converted to arrow functions.

+## Edge Cases

+The `prefer-arrow-functions` rule has been improved to handle the following edge cases:

+- Functions with complex return statements
+- Functions that use `this`, `arguments`, or `new.target`
+- Functions with type parameters in TypeScript
+- Functions with overloaded signatures in TypeScript